freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-tools-for-web-developers/index.md

    This website allows you to edit a color palette and will create a table showing all of the possible color combinations, telling you which ones are accessible and which combinations to avoid using.

+### Screen Reader

+Screen reader is a software application, form of assistive technology that attempt to convey what people with normal eyesight see on a display to their users via non-visual means, like text-to-speech.
+Developers can utilize screen reader to understand how a webpage can be made accessible to such people & develop the page accordingly.
+Some of the known & widely used screen readers are-

+- **<a href='https://www.nvaccess.org/' target='_blank' rel='nofollow'>NVDA</a>**

+   NVDA(Non Visual Desktop Access) Screen reader is a Free & Open-source downloadable Screen Reader software for Windows OS.

+- **<a href='https://www.freedomscientific.com/Products/Blindness/JAWS' target='_blank' rel='nofollow'>JAWS</a>**

+   JAWS(Job Access With Speech) is a computer screen reader program which is available as licensed software for Windows.

+- **<a href='http://www.chromevox.com/' target='_blank' rel='nofollow'>ChromeVox</a>**

+   ChromeVox is a Chrome Browser extension which can be used to render Webpages as text-to-speech.

 ***

 #### More Reources